Micro Four Thirds vs Full Frame

 A camera is a recording device, and it can only record what the photographer creates for it (I must preface this discussion by saying that I am referring to recent generation cameras at and above a certain level of performance – I’m not talking about low-priced, low-end, low featured machines destined for the family marketplace).
 My perspective is also that of the professional portrait photographer, not the advertising photographer who might naturally be drawn towards medium format equipment.
 There are many elements of a well crafted image, and in professional portraiture and wedding photography much depends upon the photographer’s understanding of light, supplementary lighting, posing, direction, narrative, timing, spatial awareness and composition, people management, and a number of other factors which will clearly separate the professional from the casual amateur.
 Additionally, equipment choices are often personal.
 What matters the most is that the photographer is appropriately skilled and uses equipment which is suited to the job at hand.
 And pretty much every modern well-spec’d FX, APS-C, APS-H or u4/3 camera will fit the bill.
 But there are a great many newer photographers who are conditioned to believe that this is an unacceptable statement, because of the following:

 Full frame gives a shallower depth of field – yes it does, and I’ve already alluded to this above.
 Virtually every hobbyist or unskilled amateur I encounter is utterly convinced that they must always have the shallowest depth of field possible, or else they cannot possibly enjoy their photography.
 They are also convinced that a professional photographer would feel the same way, and they would be very wrong indeed.
 Whilst there may be the odd occasion where you might want to try a very creative or abstract shot, I have spent much of my working life using full frame equipment and telephoto lenses at around f4 or f5.6.
-This gives a shallow depth of field but also a small amount of leeway for critical focus.
+This gives shallow depth of field but also a small amount of leeway for critical focus.
 I can get the same depth of field using my OMD cameras by shooting with any of the excellent Micro 4/3 prime lenses.
-In fact it’s very easy to manipulate the depth of field equation to afford extremely shallow depth of field when using a micro 4/3 camera – remember that depth of field depends upon the focal length of the lens, the distance to the subject, the distance between the subject in the background, aperture, and finally sensor format which is the least important determinant.
+In fact it’s very easy to manipulate the depth of field equation to afford extremely shallow depth of field when using a micro 4/3 camera – remember that depth of field depends upon the focal length of the lens, the distance to the subject, the distance between the subject in the background, aperture, and finally sensor format.
 So it follows that if I were to use the excellent Panasonic 35-100 f2.8 lens on my OMD, at f2.8, in-depth the field terms that is about where I would be when shooting my Canon 5D cameras using the 70-200 L at f5.6.
 In fact I can go even shallower with my OMD, because I possess some wonderful small and lightweight micro 4/3 fast prime lenses (I do not possess the equivalent lenses for my full frame DSLRs for the reasons set out below).

 Clients will not take you seriously if you have a small camera – this is nonsense and we have discussed this before.
 This is inherently an amateur statement and does not seem to be of particular interest to professional photographers, who know that this holds little validity.
 If we were to ask ourselves why our clients choose us, it’s because they admire the work we produce, they love our photographs, and they value excellent customer service.
 However many bridal magazines will include equipment in the list of questions that brides are recommended to ask their photographer, and this is folly in my view.
 The fees the client is paying is largely dependent upon the photographer’s skill, experience, credentials, and style.
 Overheads play a big part in this, but that doesn’t differ much according to which format the photographer favours – the latest Micro 4/3 bodies are far from cheap, I have just paid £1300 for my EM1 and my professional zooms from Panasonic are close to the £1000 mark apiece.
 The lighting I use is the same irrespective of my camera brand, my finished products are bespoke, and so forth.